CITY · HONG KONG SAR

 Special Administrative Region on the Pearl River Delta.
 Separate currency (HKD), separate visa rules, separate plug type (G), separate legal system.
 Skyline, hiking, dim sum and Peak Tram.

-Hong Kong is a Special Administrative Region of the People's Republic of China.
-It has its own currency (Hong Kong Dollar, HKD), its own immigration system (many nationalities visa-free up to 90 days; the mainland Chinese visa system does not apply), its own plug standard (Type G — the same as the UK), and its own legal and administrative system under the Basic Law.
-Crossing between Hong Kong and the mainland is treated as crossing an international border.
+Hong Kong is a Special Administrative Region of the People's Republic of China, with its own currency (Hong Kong Dollar, HKD), its own immigration and customs system, its own legal system under the Basic Law, and Type G power sockets (the same as the UK and Ireland).
+Crossing between Hong Kong and the mainland is treated as an international border crossing — mainland Chinese visa requirements do not apply, and most nationalities enter visa-free for 90 days.

-The territory consists of Hong Kong Island, Kowloon, the New Territories and 263 outlying islands.
-Victoria Harbour, between Hong Kong Island and Kowloon, is the iconic skyline view.
-The territory is densely vertical — Hong Kong Island's north shore packs financial and residential towers up the slope of Victoria Peak — but 70% of the land area is country park.
-Trails like Dragon's Back, Lion Rock, and the 100 km MacLehose run through forest, beach and mountain.
+The territory consists of Hong Kong Island, Kowloon, the New Territories and 263 outlying islands, covering 1,114 km².
+Victoria Harbour, between Hong Kong Island's north shore and the Kowloon peninsula, is the iconic central vista.
+The north shore packs some of the world's densest vertical architecture up the slopes of Victoria Peak — but 70% of the territory's land area is protected country park.
+Trails like Dragon's Back on Hong Kong Island, Lion Rock in Kowloon and the 100 km MacLehose Trail in the New Territories run through mature forest, granite ridgelines and coastline.

 Cultural & access notes